Honzon

 Honzon (本尊, "fundamental honored [one]"), sometimes referred to as a Gohonzon (ご本尊 or 御本尊), is the enshrined main image or principal deity in Japanese Buddhism.
 The buddha, bodhisattva, or mandala image is located in either a temple or a household butsudan.

 The image can be either a statue or a small scroll and varies from sect to sect.
-It can be a singular image or a group of images; the honzon in the main (hondou) or treasure (kondou) hall of the temple can be for that particular hall or the entire temple complex.
-Sometimes honzon is the central image (chuuson) of a cluster of three (sanzonbutu) or five (goson) images.
+It can be a singular image or a group of images; the honzon in the main (hondō) or treasure (kondō) hall of the temple can be for that particular hall or the entire temple complex.
+Sometimes honzon is the central image (chūson) of a cluster of three (sanzonbutsu) or five (goson) images.

 The physical creation of an icon is followed by a consecration ceremony (known as kaigen, literally 'opening the eyes' or 'dotting the eyes').
 It is believed this transforms the honzon into a 'vessel' of the deity which in its own right has power.